Durenlab/RegNMF/README.md

 ### Fourth step

-Use "callpeak" to call peak in each clusters, then intersect peaks and original regulations in each cluster.
+Use "callpeak" to call peak in each clusters and refine the subpopulation-specific cis-regulatory netyworks.

 ```R
 visual_need=callpeak(outfolder=out_foldername,